myminseok/pivotal-docs/notes/rabbitmq-fails-on-ESXi8-bug-workaround.md

 featMask.vm.cpuid.AVX512FP16="Max:0"
 Perform a full power cycle of the VM (shut down and restart) for the changes to take effect.
 ```
-Just powering off the VM will revert back the vmx change back to original contents on next powering on. it should be Hard Stop and power on for the changes to take effect
+NOTE that on esxi 7, Just powering off the VM will revert back the vmx change back to original contents on next powering on. it should be Hard Stop and power on for the changes to take effect

 ## How to apply